Vengatesh-Analyst/Vengatesh-Analyst/README.md

 💡 Recently resumed my career after a break due to a personal accident.
 I’ve been actively upskilling through hands-on projects in Power BI, SQL, and Azure — including a retail automation project involving image recognition.

 📁 Open to new Data Analyst opportunities and freelance collaborations.
 📫 Reach me at: vengateshbalaji2000@gmail.com | Bangalore, India
+🔗 LinkedIn: linkedin.com/in/vengatesh-s-267301225/